Walker Mill, MD

 How does Walker Mill fit a household housing budget?+

 Start with housing.
 Typical monthly rent is $1,501, while local median household income is $74,200.
 That implies a rent-burden proxy of about 24% before utilities and other costs.
-For a specific job offer, filing status, or take-home pay scenario, use salary.city.
+Use that as a planning signal for whether the place looks manageable under your own household assumptions.

 How much are taxes in Walker Mill, MD?+